-10.41 Units become Engaged due to Shock combat (see 8.47).
-An Engaged marker is placed on each unit to indicate its status.
+10.41 Units and leaders stacked with them become Engaged due to Shock combat (see 8.47).
+An ENGAGED marker is placed on each unit to indicate its status.
 Engaged units:

-- cannot voluntarily move or change facing under any circumstances, and - may not use Missile Fire, nor may they be the target of Missile Fire, and - must, if Shock capable, receive a Shock-No TQ Check marker in the Shock Designation segment (8.41) if within Command Range of the active leader.
+- cannot voluntarily move or change facing under any circumstances, and - may not use Missile Fire, nor may they be the target of Missile Fire, and - must, if possible, receive a SHOCK-NO TQ CHECK marker in the Shock Designation segment (8.41) if within Command Range of the active leader regardless of command restrictions.

-10.42 Cavalry, Skirmishers, and Light Infantry engaged with units whose MA is less than their MA may retreat one hex maintaining their current facing, instead of receiving the Shock-No TQ Check marker.
+10.42 Cavalry, Skirmishers, and Light Infantry engaged with units whose MA is less than their MA may retreat one hex maintaining their current facing, instead of receiving the SHOCK NO TQ CHECK marker.
 Non-Shock capable units must retreat if possible.
 That hex: